Menu Close

 Colourful main course: duck, carrot puree, green beans, carrot, pear and cranberry.

-Perhaps one of the most popular pubs in the Old Town is the medieval Olde Hansa.
+Perhaps one of the most popular taverns in the Old Town is the medieval Olde Hansa.
 Sure, it's a bit touristy, but that's not always a bad thing!

 Another classic is the medieval restaurant Olde Hansa - cool entrance!